 - 49. The general objective of the BES Electricity and Drinking Water Act is to ensure a reliable, affordable and sustainable supply of electricity and drinking water in the Caribbean Netherlands.
 In the Explanatory Memorandum, this general objective is divided into the following three goals of tariff regulation: - Consumer protection (against excessively high tariffs of a monopolist); - Investor protection (a stable and predictable regulatory climate enabling the company to make the necessary investments; a reasonable return for the companies); - Efficiency of the companies (sufficient quality at the lowest possible costs). - 50.
 The Explanatory Memorandum also cites 'cost orientation' as a basic principle.
 This means that the tariffs for the services provided by the companies must be related to the underlying costs of those services as far as possible.
 For example, the costs of producing drinking water cannot be included in the electricity tariffs and vice versa. - 51.
 ACM must take account of two basic principles in its method.
 On the one hand, it must take account of the costs incurred by a utility company, and on the other hand, the utility company must have an incentive to operate efficiently.
 These two basic principles must be linked to one another.
 If only a utility company's costs were to be taken into account, without an incentive to operate efficiently, it would be a cost-plus regulatory method.
 If there is more focus on the efficiency incentive, there are various options.
-During the parliamentary treatment of the BES Electricity and Drinking Water Act the following options were mentioned for incentivizing companies to operate efficiently: - i.
-Imposing a revenue cut by, for example, imposing a 'frontier shift', which is an expectation that companies will become increasingly efficient. - Based on an investigation or a comparison with other companies in the region, determining what costs comparable companies incur and designating these as 'efficient costs' (benchmark). - iii.
+The Explanatory Memorandum lists the following options for incentivizing companies to operate efficiently: - i.
+Imposing a revenue cut by, for example, imposing a 'frontier shift', which is an expectation that companies will become increasingly efficient. - ii.
+Based on an investigation or a comparison with other companies in the region, determining what costs comparable companies incur and designating these as 'efficient costs' (benchmark). - iii.
 Applying a system such as profit-sharing, where the revenues are set and any higher or lower costs are taken partly into account in the revenues in a subsequent year.